AdamT746/YT-Music-Importer/README.md

 A desktop application that scans your local music library and recreates it as a playlist on YouTube Music.
 Built with Python and CustomTkinter.

+DO NOT SHARE THE headers_auth.json FILE CREATED BY THIS PROGRAM

 ## Features

 * Has a UI instead of most console based applications.